b-io/io.barras/python/neptune/ngui/README.md

 * chart builders (including the choropleth map) and
 * HTML code generation (including the conversion of figures and images).

-NEPTUNE is based on popular libraries like pandas, plotly and scipy.
+NEPTUNE is based on popular libraries like numpy, pandas, plotly and scipy.

 ## Install